-Live Scan allows you to analyze public or dark web URLs in real time, capturing data such as screenshots, content hashes, headers, redirects, and SSL information.
+Live Scan enables you to analyze public or dark web URLs in real-time, capturing data such as screenshots, content hashes, headers, redirects, and SSL information.
 This article guides you through executing three types of Live Scans: Simple, Advanced, and Dark Web.
 Each type varies in URL input or customization options, but all produce similar data outputs for further analysis.

 Simple Live Scan